MicrosoftDocs/appcenter-docs/docs/general/support-center.md

 ## Contact us

-To make a feature request, use our [App Center Github Repo](https://github.com/microsoft/appcenter/issues).
-To get help on any issue you may experience, click the help menu in the upper right corner of App Center portal, then select **Contact support**.
+To make a feature request, use our [App Center GitHub Repo](https://github.com/microsoft/appcenter/issues).
+To get help, click the help menu (?) in the upper right corner of the App Center portal, then select **Contact support**.
 Once you fill out the form, our team will be in contact with you via email.
-Note that responsiveness might vary based on the support load at a given moment.
+Responsiveness might vary based on the support load at a given moment.
 Read more about [App Center support](https://intercom.help/appcenter/getting-started/getting-help-with-app-center) and [help and feedback](../help.md).